Residual energy in weakly compressible turbulence with a mean guide field: Theoretical considerations

-In magnetically-driven turbulence simulations, the maximum of the PDF is in the fourth quadrant. $\sigma_c$ fluctuations are strong but in every case the average value is zero.
-For $\beta< 1$ the peak of the PDF shifts towards the first quadrant and the probability of $\sigma_r$ being positive, where \Ekin~>~\Emag, is enhanced compared to simulations with $\beta \geq 1$.
-Overall, the depicted PDFs suggest a globally-balanced mixture of significant local $\sigma_c$ fluctuations and an excess magnetic energy, $\sigma_r <0$, consistent with in-situ measurements of Solar wind turbulence \citep{Bavassano_1998.residual.crosshel.5au,perri_balogh_2010.crosshel.residual.Ulysses,wicks_2013.residual_energy.cross_helicity.energy.containing,popescu_2016.cross.hel.res.energy.ulysses,wu_yang_2024.elssaser.coherence.res.crosshel}.
+In magnetically driven turbulence simulations, the maximum of the PDF is in the fourth quadrant.
+Because the simulations include explicit viscous terms, cross-helicity is not conserved.
+Specifically, $\langle \sigma_c \rangle \approx 0$ for the $\beta \gtrsim 1$ runs, while $\langle \sigma_c \rangle \approx 0.13$ for the $\beta=0.3$ run.
+This difference is also reflected in the PDF of the $\beta< 1$ simulation, whose peak shifts towards the first quadrant.
+In addition, the probability of positive $\sigma_r$, corresponding to \Ekin~>~\Emag, is enhanced relative to the $\beta \geq 1$ simulations.
+Overall, the depicted PDFs suggest a mixture of $\sigma_c$ fluctuations and a predominance of magnetic-energy-dominated states ($\sigma_r <0$).
+This statistical tendency is qualitatively similar to that commonly observed in solar wind turbulence \citep{Bavassano_1998.residual.crosshel.5au,perri_balogh_2010.crosshel.residual.Ulysses,wicks_2013.residual_energy.cross_helicity.energy.containing,popescu_2016.cross.hel.res.energy.ulysses,wu_yang_2024.elssaser.coherence.res.crosshel,chen_2013.residual_energy.solar.wind}.
+We emphasize the fact that this comparison concerns the distribution of local fluctuations and not the scale-dependent properties.